ErlingSigurdson/Billy/README.md

 Introduction of additional global variables is generally avoided since the inbuilt storage serves as a "common space" for various sketch functions.
 Exceptions are made for certain flags and class instances (e.g. `WiFiServer`, `BluetoothSerial`, etc).

 ### Local modules and wrapper functions
-Method calls are mostly packed into wrapper functions declared in local modules.
+Method calls are mostly packed into wrapper functions declared and defined in local modules.
 It's handy since method calls are usually accompanied with related lines of code.
 Local modules do not refer to each other.
 Instead, their wrapper functions are combined in `.ino` file, which allows for easier sketch customization.

 # Expected questions